 Executing consists of the processes used to complete the work defined in the project management plan.
-It's about accomplishing the project's objectives.
-The executing process involves co-ordinating people and resources, as well as integrating and performing the project activities.
+It is about accomplishing the project's objectives.
+The executing process involves coordinating people and resources, as well as integrating and performing the project activities.
 The deliverables are produced as outputs from the processes performed, as defined in the project management plan.

 The monitoring process group involves managing and tracking the project.
 Potential problems can be identified quickly for the team to take corrective action.
-The project management plan is used for this purpose.
+We use the project management plan for this purpose.

 Monitoring includes the following: